-Zearn Math was built around EngageNY/Eureka Math and as such aligns to the Common Core State Standards for Mathematics (CCSSM).
+Zearn Math was built around EngageNY/Eureka Math as well as Illustrative Math for Middle School and as such aligns to the Common Core State Standards for Mathematics (CCSSM).
 We understand that Louisiana went through a rigorous review process of the CCSSM, culminating with the creation of the Louisiana Student Standards for Mathematics (LSSM).
 We respect and value the work Louisiana has done to ensure their students are receiving the best possible education, and we want to clearly articulate places where the Zearn Math curricular materials do not entirely align with the expectations of the LSSM in both instruction and assessment, of which there are two such instances: Grade 3 Mission 4 and Grade 6 Mission 8.
 Details of the misalignment and recommended teacher actions are below.

 G3M4 - Zearn Math includes lessons and an assessment item that assess Common Core State Standard 3.MD.C.7d; however, this standard was removed from the G3 LSSM and instead placed in the G4 LSSM as 4.MD.D.8.
 As a result of this change, we recommend that teachers consider omitting or using for enrichment the following:

 - Grade 3 Mission 4 End-of-Mission Assessment item 3a